2025-26 Student Handbook

 The Office of the Registrar is also responsible for the following:

-- FERPA release form allows students to authorize the release of confidential academic, financial aid, discipline and student account information otherwise protected by the Family Educational Rights and Privacy Act (FERPA) to designated persons.
+FERPA release form which allow students to authorize the release of confidential academic, financial aid, discipline and student account information otherwise protected by the Family Educational Rights and Privacy Act (FERPA) to designated persons.
 These designated persons will have access to the student’s grades and progress reports, certain disciplinary records and other information related to academic progress, financial aid and student financial accounts.
-Students may go to www.apsu.edu/registrar/forms and click on“FERPA: Student Release of Confidential Information Form.”
+Students may log in to OneStop, go to Web Self Service and click FERPA Release of Confidential Information Form and fill out the form.

 Return to Top of Page